jpgtzg/AndromedaLib/README.md

 AndromedaLib has been proven to work effectively by being constantly used by Team 6647, VOLTEC Robotics

+# Installation

+Follow jitpack installation instructions to add AndromedaLib into your project.

 # Authors

 * **Juan Pablo Gutiérrez** - [AndromedaHelix](https://github.com/AndromedaHelix)